Skip to content

 Nomadic co-travel is not a retreat in the classic sense.
 It is a period where you literally move with our life — across changing locations, with an organic rhythm instead of a fixed program.

-You travel with Tessa and Johannes.
+You travel together with Tessa and Johannes.
 You sleep where we sleep, eat what we eat, and breathe when it fits the day.
-There is no rigid schedule, but there is a clear daily thread: yin yoga and breathwork, nature, silence, conversation and presence.
+No rigid schedule, but a clear daily thread: yin yoga and breathwork, nature, silence, conversation and presence.
+For those looking to travel with like-minded people, without the noise of a large group trip.

 Some days feel light and adventurous.
 Other days deep silence or emotional work surfaces.
-Because the environment keeps changing, old patterns are often released more easily than in a fixed location.
+Because the environment keeps changing, old patterns are often released more easily than during a retreat at one fixed location.

-You decide how long you join — from one week minimum.
+You decide how long your nomadic journey lasts — from a long weekend.
 Most people stay between 7 and 21 days.
 Longer is possible if it feels right.
-Shorter is not: the first days are for arriving.
+Shorter is possible too, but the first days are for arriving.

 Breathwork circle in nature — nomadic community | Spiriators